 As a baseline assumption, we use the costs for a Gas CT unit as the representative peaking technology in 2022, 2026, and 2032.
-For capital costs, we use the assumptions from the Grid in Transition study, which start from a \$900/kW installed cost for a unit in upstate in 2019, then assumes a 1 percent per year cost reduction through 2040.
-The installed costs are then scaled up for the capacity localities based on the ratio of installed costs of each locality compared to NYCA as seen in the 2021-2025 DCR Study.
-Table 10 shows the progression of Gas CT installed cost for each of the model years, for NYCA, and each of the capacity localities.
+For capital costs, we use the assumptions from the Grid in Transition Evolution study, which start from a \$900/kW installed cost for a unit in upstate in 2019, then assumes a 1 percent per year real cost decrease through 2040.
+Using the inflation assumption of 2.1 percent per year from the 2021-2025 DCR study, this equates to a nominal 1.08 percent per year cost increase through 2040.30 The installed costs are then scaled up for the capacity localities based on the ratio of installed costs of each locality compared to NYCA as seen in the 2021-2025 DCR Study.
+Table 10 shows the progression of Gas CT installed cost in nominal dollars for each of the model years, for NYCA, and each of the capacity localities.